Mount Rainier National Park: Major attractions

-The entire park was designated a National Historic Landmark District on February 18, 1997, in recognition of the consistently high standard of design and preservation the park's National Park Service rustic-style architecture.
+The entire park was designated a National Historic Landmark District on February 18, 1997, in recognition of the consistently high standard of design and preservation of the park's National Park Service rustic-style architecture.
 The park contains 42 locations designated on the National Register of Historic Places, including four National Historic Landmarks.

 The park's most popular natural features vary based on the season.
 During the spring, the remaining snow and waterfalls are visible from many trails and other portions of the park; a summertime wildflower bloom in July and August also attracts many visitors.

 From 2008 to 2019, over 10,000 people per year have attempted to climb to the summit of Mount Rainier; a fee is levied by the National Park Service to fund ranger station and camp staffing as well as search-and-rescue services.
-As of 2024, three companies are authorized to operate commercial mountain guide services in the national park for the entire year; single-trip guides are also available through 15 services that are authorized by the National Park Service.
+As of 2024, three companies are authorized to operate commercial mountain guide services in the national park for the entire year; single-trip guides are also available through 15 services that the National Park Service authorizes.
 From 1967 to 1997, RMI Expeditions was the sole company authorized to organize commercial guided climbs to the summit until the program was opened to other companies to encourage competition.